Erik Svensson

 Karl Erik Emanuel "Spänst" Svensson (also Eric; 10 September 1903 – 22 September 1986) was a Swedish athlete who specialized in the long jump and triple jump.

+Career

 In the long jump he finished eighth and fourth at the 1928 and 1932 Olympics, respectively.
 In the triple jump he won silver medals at the 1932 Olympics and 1934 European Championships.

 Nationally Svensson won the long jump and triple jump titles in 1933 and held Swedish records in the triple jump (1931–48) and long jump (1934–59).

+Svensson finished second behind Rudi Dobermann in the long jump event and second behind Willem Peters in the triple jump at the British 1927 AAA Championships.